dragoonDorise/EmuDeck/README.md

 | Toggle Layout   | -              | -              | L5       | -              | -              | -            | -            |

 \* You need to activate Steam Input to get those hotkeys to work https://www.emudeck.com/#steam_input

+# Developers, developers, developers.

+If you wanna help us improve EmuDeck we are open to accept your PR!
+Just keep in mind this simple guide:

+- Think EmuDeck is for everybody, tech savvy and regular users, so everything has to be properly explained, use Easy mode for unattended automatic stuff.
+- User input is non recommended, everything should be done with no mouse or keyboard input.
+If input is a must then you have to code your feature only on expert mode.
+- Things using sudo are a big no no, there are exceptions but always try to find a way of prevent using sudo.
+- Every Emulator added has to be included on this readme file, have a SRM profile and follow the AmberElec hotkey mapping ( just check the previous table)
+- Always do your PR to the dev branch.